-Effectiveness in Scholarship is judged primarily by the quality of published scholarly works, with refereed articles being the most commonly used performance indicator.
+Effectiveness in scholarship is judged primarily by the quality of published scholarly works, with refereed articles being the most commonly used performance indicator.
 Effectiveness includes, but is not limited to, establishing a research agenda that is in the candidate's discipline, evidenced by the creation of scholarly products (see Section 9.03) throughout the review period.

-It is expected that scholarship be of high quality, be ongoing throughout the review period, be commensurate with the associated discipline, and result in a record on average of 1-2 scholarly products per year at the time of retention.
+It is expected that scholarship be of high quality, be ongoing throughout the review period, be commensurate with the associated discipline, and result in a record of scholarly products at the time of retention.
 These products shall represent both Level 1 and Level 2 indicators (see section 9.03), and publications may be submitted, accepted, in press, or published at the time of review.
 The record must be substantive enough that it is reasonable to expect the candidate to achieve the standards for tenure at the time of tenure review.

-Collaborative work is highly valued in the Department, and there are no expectation that single-authored publications are required to demonstrate effectiveness in scholarship.
-Standards for determining author order vary within and across disciplines within the Department.
-The candidate is expected to identify their individual contributions to each scholarly work (see Section 6.02).
+Collaborative work is highly valued in the department, and there are no expectations that singleauthored publications are required to demonstrate effectiveness in scholarship.
+Standards for determining author order vary within and across disciplines within the department.
+The candidate is expected to identify their individual contributions to each scholarly works (see Section 6.02).